asiryan/Weyl-Heisenberg-Toolbox/Readme.md

 This MATLAB toolbox was developed to study the **Weyl-Heisenberg bases** and their properties in the field of signal processing and compression in time-frequency domain.
 The toolbox includes m-files that allow the synthesis and analysis of forming WH-functions and their corresponding orthogonal bases.

+# Installation
+Add toolbox to your MATLAB path
+```matlab
+addpath('[...] /matlab/toolbox_scripts')
+addpath('[...] /matlab/toolbox_samples')
+```

 # Introduction
 We propose a new approach to raster image compression based on the use of an orthogonal WH basis specially optimized for the task of processing real images.
 To do this, we construct the two-dimensional real discrete **Weyl-Heisenberg transform** (DWHT), which has the property of orthogonality and the best time-frequency localization.
 We show that the DWHT provides better compression characteristics than other orthogonal bases - DCT and discrete Hartley transform (DHT).
 Moreover, we propose an image compression algorithm based on the JPEG ideas, but focused on DWHT.

-# Toolbox installation
-Add toolbox to your MATLAB path
-```matlab
-addpath('[...] /matlab/toolbox_scripts')
-addpath('[...] /matlab/toolbox_samples')
-```

 # Othogonalization
 It is well known that the gaussian function is ideally localized in the time-frequency domain.
 However, the Weyl-Heisenberg basis built on gaussian function (Gabor basis) is not orthogonal.
 However, the use of a standard orthogonalization procedure, for example, the Gram-Schmidt process, will lead to a significant deterioration in the time-frequency localization, and, as a consequence, such an orthogonal Weyl-Heisenberg basis will not be optimal.
 In old papers, an algorithm is proposed for constructing an Weyl-Heisenberg basis using the spectral decomposition, but it is is not computationally efficient.
 In modern papers, algorithms for the synthesis of the forming WH-function based on discrete Wigner and Zak transforms.